kristianmandrup/rails-gallery/README.md

 ## View helpers

-There are also some view helpers included in `rails-gallery/view_helper.rb`
+There are some view helpers included in `rails-gallery/view_helper.rb`

 `= gallery_image type, photo`